-If you stopped there, this would be called a monochromatic color scheme.
+If you stopped there, people would call this a monochromatic color scheme.
 That’s because you have only chosen one main color, but if you decide to include other colors that seem to effortlessly blend well together, there are a few additional color schemes you can create.

 Complementary color schemes include colors that are opposite to each other on the standard color wheel.
-For example, a lighter shade of orange could be paired with a darker shade of green.
+For example, you could pair a lighter shade of orange with a darker shade of green.

 Analogous color schemes are colors that are typically within the same family and found right next to each other on the color wheel.
 For example, shades of yellow and green may look great together.

 Triad color schemes, much like complementary, look at pairing colors from across the color wheel.
-Only this time, instead of pairing with the one opposite color, the scheme is created by pairing with the three colors that are diagonally across from each other.
+Only this time, instead of pairing with the one opposite color, they create the scheme by pairing with the three colors that are diagonally across from each other.
 This almost makes a triangle shape, hence the name.